-Dry winter air causes a broad range of health issues from nosebleeds to dehydration, from dry skin and cracked lips to pneumonia.
-The standard preventive measure for these dry-air health problems is to use a portable humidifier, which helps avoid these health problems by putting much-needed moisture back into the air you breath.
-All too often, though, a humidifier can do more harm than good.
-Health symptoms that are sometimes caused by humidifiers include:
+The standard preventive measure for these dry-air health problems is to use a portable humidifier, which helps avoid these health problems by putting much-needed moisture back into the air you breathe.
+All too often, though, a humidifier can cause other health problems.
+Symptoms that are sometimes caused by humidifiers include:

 - Asthma flair-ups